openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Cross-Device SIOP {#cross-device-siop}

-There are two models of Self-Issued OP:
+There are two models of Self-Issued OP flows:

-* Same-Device Self-Issued OP model: when Self-Issued OP and the Relying Party are on the same device
+* Same-Device Self-Issued OP model: Self-Issued OP is on the same device on which the End-User’s user interactions are occurring.
+The RP might be a Web site on a different machine and use the sam-device Self-Issued OP flow for authentication.
-* Cross-device Self-Issued OP model: where Self-Issued OP and the Relying Party are on the different devices
+* Cross-device Self-Issued OP model: Self-Issued OP is on the different device on which the End-User’s user interactions are occurring.

 This section outlines how SIOP is used in cross-device scenarios, and its differences with the same device model.
 In contrast to same-device scenarios, neither RP nor SIOP can communicate to each other via HTTP redirects through a user agent.
 The flow is therefore modified as follows:

 1. The RP prepares a SIOP request and renders it as a QR code.
 1. The user scans the QR code with her smartphone's camera app.
-1. The standard mechanisms for invoking the SIOP are used on the smartphone (based on the `openid` custom scheme).
+1. The standard mechanisms for invoking the SIOP are used on the smartphone (based on the `openid:` custom scheme).
 1. The SIOP processes the authentication request.
 1. Upon completion of the authentication request, the SIOP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.